Cleaning Blood & Bodily Fluid Spills

 - Use disposable towels to soak up the majority of the blood.
 Discard towels.

 - Use soap and water on mops and cleaning rags to clean the rest.

 - Use a solution of 10-part water to 1-part bleach to disinfect the exposed area.

 - Dispose of or disinfect all mops, rags, and other cleaning tools to avoid spreading pathogens.

 All materials exposed to blood and bodily fluids must be placed into special bags and containers marked with a biohazard symbol and sealed.
 Blood and bodily fluids are regulated waste; contact your local Hazardous Material Management Office for pickup or to learn where the proper disposal facility is located.

 Though small amounts of blood and bodily fluid can be cleaned without assistance, a big job such as violent crime scene cleanup requires professional care.
 You can usually contact your local police department to learn about professional biohazard cleaning services in your area.

-In Arizona, contact BioTeamAZ, the state’s most trusted specialists in cleaning, disinfecting, sanitation, and decontamination of blood and bodily fluid.
+In Arizona, particularly in Phoenix, Scottsdale, or Tucson, contact BioteamAZ, the state’s most trusted specialists in cleaning, disinfecting, sanitation, and decontamination of blood and bodily fluid.